 The MGeog Geography degree will give you the edge over other geography graduates, enhancing your knowledge, skills and experience.
 As an experiential course it offers a truly transformative programme of study, particularly as geographers are ideally equipped to understand the world about them, their interaction with it and consider its future sustainability.
 This insight ensures that as a geography graduate you are highly employable in a wide range of professions.

 Many graduates of this Geography course have developed careers in local authorities, environmental consultancies, the Environment Agency/Natural Resources Wales, the construction industry, the service sector, or the Civil Service.
 Other career opportunities for our graduates include contaminated land reclamation, waste disposal and recycling.
 You can find career opportunities in environment agencies and consultancies, town and country planning, public administration, retail management, utility companies, teaching or further study.
-The choice is yours..
+You may also have the option to progress to a PhD with us.

 As a USW Geography student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.